 This allows for some conversations to directly include the PIP and some not.
 Create a cadence that keeps the employee engaged and thinking about their growth without holding the PIP document over their head in every interaction during the PIP duration.
 If your document includes specific sign-off of follow-ups, be sure they are documented correctly.

 Pro Tip: As you monitor progress, if things are not changing or you’re seeing a negative change in the employee, call that out.
-Give feedback fast.
-Ask the employee how they feel they’re progressing towards the goals of the PIP.
+Ask the employee how they feel they’re progressing toward the goals of the PIP.
 Have honest conversations about how it’s going—this will help as you reach the end, especially if consequences are required.

 In some cases, you may experience a curveball where the employee states they simply don’t want to do the PIP or continue in the role.